-- Q42 = "Yes." - Q45 = "Yes" or "No."

-The number of members in the denominator who indicated they discussed treatment options for their urinary incontinence with a health care provider.
+- Q42= "Yes." - Q43 = "A lot" or "Somewhat" or "Not at all." - Numerator The number of members in the denominator who indicated that urine leakage made them change their daily activities or interfered with their sleep a lot.

 Member choice must be as follows to be included in the numerator: